ldynia/workshop-containerized/readme.md

 user@machine:~/containerized-workshop/app$ cd ..
 ```

+# Vocabulary
+* **Image**  -is an **executable file(s) (tar file or sparse file) that contains a bunch of tools (software), environment variables, configuration files, source code installed on top/along with operating system**.
+I think of an image as it was a blueprint of a house -with one blueprint you can build infinite number of houses.
+* **Container** -is an image that runs a process, other words **runtime instance of an image**.
+I think of a container as if it was a real house -a place where you can get in and start furnishing it.

+# Docker
 ## Docker Image - Part I
-Let's start with the definition of an **IMAGE** file.
-An image is an **executable file (tar file or sparse file) that contains a bunch of tools (software), environment variables, configuration files, source code installed on top of a Linux distribution**.
-I think of an image as it was a blueprint of a house -with one blueprint you can build infinite number of houses.
+Enough definitions!
 Let's download first docker image.
-The image that we will download will be the image with Alpine Linux distribution.
+An image that we will download will contain Alpine Linux - Linux distribution.

 ```bash
 # Pull alpine linux image from dockerhub